 Fun with squares and Nils!
 (More info coming soon...)

-Adults are welcome to join the teens in honing contra, English and waltz dance skills with rotating expert dance teachers.
+Teens will guide this class in honing contra, English and waltz dance skills with rotating expert dance teachers.
 Facilitated by teen class veteran and expert teenager, Jon.

 From elegant to energetic, we'll start the day by exploring our English dance roots.

 Are you curious what it takes to call a dance or want to finesse your calling style?
 Get hands-on guidance, tricks, tips and tools during this highly interactive, participatory class.
 Whether you are a budding or a seasoned caller, everyone will build a useful callers toolkit.

 The course will be taught by ear and through reading simple musical scores.
 By learning folk songs from American, Georgian, and other world music traditions we will learn to develop melodies and add harmonies.
 We will also use rounds as tools for exploring harmonies and counterpoint.
 Integrating movement and music will help us to embody and have fun with the songs we learn.
 There will be some joint projects with the Communit Chorus.

 All ages welcome; songs with meaning, taught both by ear and in written scores.
 Learn how to hold your own, in various traditions - old gospel songs, spirituals, Seeger and beyond.
 Melody, plus high & low and bass.

 Children will sing songs (finger plays, call and response, echo, solo/group), play with rhythm instruments and props, enjoy play parties, circle, partner, and line dances, creative dramatics, singing stories and games, all with a summer and nature theme.